 - Up to 60 min with an advanced podiatrist

-Compare Podiatry Cost
+Compare Podiatry Costs across Australia

 To help you compare the price of a podiatry visit in Hervey Bay we are going to use the Australian Podiatry Association (APodA) 2020 survey of fees.
-In the survey podiatrists from across Australia were asked to supply the price they charged for various podiatry service.
+In the survey podiatrists from across Australia were asked to supply the price they charged for various podiatry services.
 The price range of $80 – $89 for an initial comprehensive podiatry visit had the most responses from podiatrists around Australia.
 The price range of $70 – $79 had the most responses for a Subsequent podiatry consultation.

 Do you Bulk Bill Podiatry visits?